Townsend Plan: Organization

 In January 1934, Townsend, his brother Walter, and his former employer, real estate agent Robert E. Clements, established Old Age Revolving Pensions, Ltd. The first local Townsend club was established in Huntington Beach, California in August 1934; local organizers, either volunteer or paid, would establish chapters once one hundred members had been secured.
 (Note: The membership requirement was lowered to thirty members later in the 1930s.)
 The organization expanded beyond California and the western United States in the summer of 1935.

 Typically, a local club would meet weekly to hear speakers and advocate for the OARP plan.
 Membership dues were one quarter, of which ten cents went to the national organization and five cents to regional, state, and congressional district organizers.
 Almost all club members were of old age.

-An exact membership size is difficult or impossible to identify because of lack of data, exaggeration by organization leaders, and unclear definition of membership.
+An exact membership size is difficult to identify because of a lack of hard data, exaggeration by organization leaders, and unclear definition of membership.
 In February 1935, the OARP national organization claimed that 20 million persons nationwide had signed petitions to promote the plan, but by the time these petitions were presented to Congress in 1936, Townsend claimed only 10 million signatures, which were never counted.
-Evidence indicates that membership increased in late 1935, after the plan initially failed before Congress.
+All that said, membership increased in late 1935, after the organization intervened in an off-year election in Michigan, where its candidate won handily in an upset.
+In early 1936, surviving evidence indicate that it reached about 2 million club members with 8000 clubs across the country.